turingschool/try-turing/frontend-advanced/mood-tracker/index.md

 ## Set Up

 Let's start with a fresh Glitch project.
-[Remix this project]().
-It's recommended that you keep your other project open so you can reference it, if needed!
+[Remix this project](https://glitch.com/edit/#!/tc-mood-tracker-starter).
+You _may_ want to keep your other project open so you can reference it!

 ## Get User Input